allenai/s2orc/README.md

 # S2ORC: The Semantic Scholar Open Research Corpus

 ⚠️⚠️⚠️ S2ORC is now fully integrated into Semantic Scholar and is available through the [Semantic Scholar Public API](https://www.semanticscholar.org/product/api) as a "Bulk Dataset".
 We encourage everyone to access S2ORC through that process, as that will be how it works going forward *and* it gets built regularly so it includes ⭐ new papers ⭐ as well!
-We will still be granting access to our static 2020-07-05 version of S2ORC through the old Google Forms until **Feb 2023**, after which we will point everyone to the public API.
 We're very excited to have Semantic Scholar adopt our research corpus as a new (and still free) product offering.
 Thanks everyone for supporting our project :) ⚠️⚠️⚠️

 S2ORC is a general-purpose corpus for NLP and text mining research over scientific papers.